 The big question: Will this service stand out from the many, many established streaming services?
 Let’s take a look at everything we know so far about Quibi.
 You can download the apps and sign up for the service at the links below:

 Quibi is a streaming service that is aiming to appeal to the growing media audience that just watches TV shows on their smartphones and tablets.
 It offers a mix of original scripted and non-scripted series, plus daily shows as well.

 The name of the service is supposed to be a mashup of “Quick Bites”, which may give you a bit of a clue for what the company is offering to its customers.

 Who founded the service?

 The company was launched by two well-known executives; one comes from the entertainment industry while the other has a history in running tech companies.
 The founder and Chairman of Quibi is Jeffrey Katzenberg, who helped to turn around Disney’s animation division in the 1980s and 1990s.
 He later co-founded Dreamworks and headed up its Dreamworks Animation division.
 The CEO of Quibi is Meg Whitman.
 Before her current job, she was the CEO of eBay and later became the CEO of HP.

 Under their leadership, the Wall Street Journal says that Quibi has already raised a total of $1.75 billion from outside investors before the official launch.

 What platforms support Quibi?

 The service is designed to be a mobile-only experience.
 That means it is available at the moment for iOS and Android-based smartphones and tablets.
 That also means that it won’t be natively available for Roku, Amazon Fire TV or Android TV set-top boxes, or smart TVs.
 The same applies to game consoles.
-However, the service has updated the iOS version of the app to allow users to cast videos to Airplay-supported TVs.
-It also plans to allow users to share Quibi clips on social media accounts.
+However, the service has updated the iOS version of the app to allow users to cast videos to Airplay-supported TVs and for Chromecast dongles and supported TV for its iOS and Android apps.

 What does the mobile-only experience mean for users?